Skip to content

 What are commodities?

 Commodities are physical assets.
-Unlike shares, indices or currencies they are raw materials mined, farmed or extracted from the earth.
-Some examples include:
+Unlike stocks, indices or currencies, they're raw materials that are mined, farmed or extracted from the earth.

 To be officially tradable, a commodity must be entirely interchangeable with another commodity of the same type, no matter where it was produced, mined or farmed.